JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section19Databases.md

 Now it seems to work just fine.
 Also, per the video, the `testjava.db` database in the `/LearningDirectory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/SuppliedFiles/Section19Databases/338CreatingDatabasesWithJDBCInJava` directory.

+**Come back to make more comprehensive notes.**

+At around 12:45 minutes we start using the Database Browser again. (from video 337 I **believe**.)
+Open Database in the Databse Browser.
+1. Open or navigate to the Databse Browser app.
+2. Select `Open Database` button at top.
+3. Navigate to `/Users/jamiebort/Documents/DevFiles/personal_projects/LearningDirectory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/CourseFiles/Section19Databases/CreatingDatabasesWithJDBCInJava338/testjava.db` and select it.
+4.

 ### 339 -